 Instructions

-- Add all marinade ingredients (parsley through cumin etc) to a small food processor or blender and process until pretty smooth.
+- Add all flank steak marinade ingredients to a small food processor or blender and process until smooth.

 - Trim steak of any excess fat and place between two pieces of plastic wrap or inside a resealable bag.
-Pound into an even thickness using a meat mallet (or sometimes I use my rolling pin.)
-This helps tenderize as well.
+Pound into an even thickness using a meat mallet or rolling pin to tenderize the meat.

-- Add steak and marinade to a large dish or resealable bag and marinate in the fridge for 2-12 hours.
-Make sure to work the marinade around so it’s covering the entire steak.
+- Add the tenderized steak and marinade to a large dish or resealable bag and marinate in the fridge for 2-12 hours.
+Make sure to work the marinade around so it covers the entire steak.

-- Remove meat from the fridge about an hour before grilling to bring it close to room temp.
-This really helps it to be more tender after cooking.
-If we’re only marinating for 2 hours, I never bother to refrigerate.
-But I’m not the food safety police!
+- Remove the meat from the fridge about 30 minutes before grilling (or while preheating the grill) to bring it closer to room temperature.
+This helps it to be more tender after cooking.

-- Sprinkle meat with a little pepper and a good generous pinch of kosher salt on both sides.
+- Sprinkle meat with a little pepper and a generous pinch of kosher salt on both sides.
 (Don’t forget this step!)
-Grill steak for about 4-6 minutes per side, or until an internal thermometer reads 130-135 degrees F for medium rare or around 140 degrees for medium.
+Place the steak on the oiled grill grates, and grill for about 4-6 minutes per side, or until an internal thermometer reads 130-135 degrees F for medium rare or around 140 degrees for medium.
 We like to pull it at 130 since it will continue to cook a little as it rests.
 Grill time will vary depending on thickness of your steak and desired level of doneness.

 Notes